 DentPath students will also participate in community service, dental practice observation, and outreach.
 Exposure to the practice of dentistry is accomplished through office visits, mentoring, and a speaker series.

 Successful completion of the DentPath Program is defined as:

 - Full participation in all program components

-- Achieving a cumulative 3.0 GPA of higher
+- Achieving a cumulative 3.0 GPA or higher in the DentPath program.

 - Obtaining a "C" or better in all DentPath courses